WTO Working Papers

 A ‘New Trade’ Theory of GATT/WTO Negotiations

-Publication Date: November 2009More LessI develop a novel theory of GATT/WTO negotiations.
+Publication Date: novembre 2009Plus MoinsI develop a novel theory of GATT/WTO negotiations.
 This theory provides new answers to two prominent questions in the trade policy literature: first, what is the purpose of trade negotiations?
 And second, what is the role played by the fundamental GATT/WTO principles of reciprocity and nondiscrimination?
 Relative to the standard terms-of-trade theory of GATT/WTO negotiations, my theory makes two main contributions: first, it builds on a ‘new trade’ model rather than the neoclassical trade model and therefore sheds new light on GATT/WTO negotiations between similar countries.
 Second, it relies on a production relocation externality rather than the terms-of-trade externality and therefore demonstrates that the terms-of-trade externality is not the only trade policy externality, which can be internalized in GATT/WTO negotiations.

 -